 After three minutes, carefully pour the toffee over the crackers.

 Next, bake the toffee covered crackers in the 400 degree oven for 6 minutes.
 This further hardens the toffee.
 It will be bubbling like crazy.

 After 6 minutes, carefully remove it from the oven.
 It will be bubbling and VERY HOT.

 Once the bubbles subside, sprinkle the chocolate chips evenly over top.
 Place the tray back in the oven (oven is turned off but still warm) for one or two minutes or until the chocolate chips turn glossy.

 Then use a spatula or butter knife to spread the melted chocolate evenly over the top.

 If you’re going to top the chocolate with coconut or nuts, sprinkle them on top when the chocolate is still melted then gently press them in.

-Allow the candy to cool to room temperature (this is the HARDEST part) so that the toffee can harden.
+Allow the Saltine Toffee Candy to cool to room temperature (this is the HARDEST part) so that the toffee can harden.
 Use the refrigerator at the very end if needed.
 Once the toffee has set, you can break it into pieces and eat!